 - Bell toys: These are another favorite, but be sure to only purchase toys with bird-safe bells.
 These bells are tubular, and the clacker is concealed well within so it doesn't pose a choking hazard.

-If Your Parakeet Is Finger-Trained
+If Your Parakeet Is Accustomed to Handling

 If Your Parakeet Is Not Used to Being Handled